The Three Bogatyrs: Three Heroes on Distant Shores (2012)

 In English-speaking countries, it was distributed as "Three Bogatyrs Far Far away", which was commercially successful despite some negative reviews.

 The premise is that Kolyvan and Baba Yaga plan to take over the palace of the Prince of Kiev.
 They succeed in their attempt with the help of a singular army—two enormous bunnies.
 They also create a fake source of legitimation, the doubles of the three bogatyrs, who affirm that the charlatans are the legitimate successors of the Prince.
 In the meantime, with the help of further magic, Baba Yaga banishes the real bogatyrs to a remote shore.
 The plot develops through various episodes involving the impostors with their bunnies, the Prince of Kiev with the horse Iulii, the bogatyrs' wives with the doubles, the real bogatyrs with the indigenous people and a giant gorilla, and the appearance of some characters from the previous series—Tikhon, babka and the dragon Gorynych.

 The film is perhaps most successful in presenting a straight criticism of Russian society and rulers.
 It is a satire that is undoubtedly addressed at contemporary Russia, but that has in itself recurrent traits of satirical works emerging at different times during historical Russian and Soviet eras.
 These traits include: infatuation with foreign products and towards foreigners, ineptitude of the rulers to govern, corruption, unfair tax collection, high prices on produce, and swift acceptance of new impostors.
 This type of satirical accent acquires even more weight when followed by shots of nationalist characters, such as the beautiful domes of the village that assume different colors from the reflection of the rising sun.

 To the contrary of many contemporary foreign animated films, Three Bogatyrs relies more on traditional, drawn animation than on computer graphics.
 As in many animated movies made in Russia, characters and scenes are first drawn, scanned, and only then do computer animators fill in the tasks of coloring, adding backgrounds and special effects.

 Three Heroes.
 Horse Course (2015)

 Also known as "Roundabout Way and New Adventures of Ancient Bogatyrs."

 This story revolves around a court horse named Julius Caesar.
-Tasked with a crucial mission, the horse must save the Grand Duke of Kiev while the Bogatyrs are away, attempting to capture a notorious robber.
-As the plot unfolds, the antagonist’s malevolent ambitions extend beyond ancient Russia, aiming for global domination.
+The horse is tasked with the mission of saving the Grand Duke of Kiev while the Bogatyrs are away, attempting to capture a notorious robber.
+As the plot unfolds, the antagonist’s ambitions extend beyond Russia, aiming for global domination.
 The primary villain, a sentient oak tree, manipulates and deceives unsuspecting individuals through cunning gambles.
-Alongside him, the ruthless robber Potanya presents another formidable challenge.
-Blending humor, adventure, and folklore, the film reimagines classic Russian mythology with a fresh and engaging narrative.
-Through its dynamic storytelling and vivid animation, Three Heroes.
-Horse Course offers an entertaining yet thought-provoking exploration of heroism and trickery.
+Alongside him, the ruthless robber Potanya presents another challenge.
+The film reimagines classic Russian mythology with a fresh narrative, blending humor, adventure, and folklore.